fabrizio2210/autophugo/README.md

 * `full_quality` - display-sized image encoding quality after resizing (default 90%)
 * `column_count` - the number of columns in which to display images (default 2)
 * `images_downloadable` - whether or not the images presents the download button (default true)
+* `toggle_nightmode` - whether or not show the button to switch bewteen light and dark colors (default false)

 Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.